tdwg/bdq/tg2/core/generation/docs/core_tests.md

 ##  Notes

-If the field dwc:verbatimElevation has a single value rather than a range, the minimum and maximum values should be amended with the same value.
+If the dwc:verbatimElevation as a single value rather than a range, the minimum and maximum values should be amended with the same value.
+When transforming units, the transformation should be reversible, not adjusting the number of significant digits or adjusting the rounding.
+For example, transform yards to meters by multiplying by 0.9144 and retaining added significant digits (verbatim elevation of 10 yards to minimum and maximum depths in meters of 9.144).
+Implementations should be capable of interpreting verbatim data in at least meters,  yards, feet, and kilometers in the form of either a single value or a range.
+The units must be specified in the verbatim data to be interpretable.

 ##  UseCases